Morarji Desai: Prime Minister of India (1977–1979)

 In January 1977, Indira Gandhi advised the President dissolve the Lok Sabha, which he did, and Gandhi declared that elections to the body were to be held during March 1977.
 Opposition leaders were also released and promptly formed the Janata alliance to fight the elections.
 The alliance registered a landslide victory in the election.
 On the urging of Jayaprakash Narayan, the Janata alliance selected Desai as their parliamentary leader and thus the Prime Minister.
+He is the first indian former chief minister to become Prime Minister of Country.

 Foreign policy

 Desai restored normal relations with China, for the first time since the 1962 war.
 He also communicated with the military ruler of Pakistan, General Zia-ul-Haq and established friendly relations.
-Despite his pacifist leanings, he refused to sign the non-nuclear proliferation treaty despite the threat of stopping supply of uranium for power plants by the USA Congress.
+Despite his pacifist leanings, he refused to sign the nuclear non-proliferation treaty despite the threat of stopping supply of uranium for power plants by the USA Congress.

+Noted for his pro-American stance, throughout his tenure, he had been called a CIA agent.
+American journalist Seymour Hersh, Congress leader Sanjay Gandhi and others further accused Desai of colluding with the United States.
+Hersh revealed that Desai was paid $20,000 per year for exposing the secrets of Indian politics to the United States, including about the 1971 India Pakistan war.
+Desai sued Hersh in the US over these allegations, however, the lawsuit was rejected by the American court.

 Nuclear programme

 Domestically, Desai played a crucial role in the Indian nuclear program after it was targeted by major nuclear powers after India conducted a surprise nuclear test in 1974.
 Desai kept India's nuclear reactors stating "they will never be used for atomic bombs, and I will see to it if I can help it".
 Internationally, he reaffirmed India's stand that it would not manufacture nuclear weapons and would refrain from conducting even peaceful nuclear explosions.
 In 1977, the Carter administration offered to sell heavy water and uranium to India for its nuclear reactors but required American on-site inspection of nuclear materials.
 Desai declined, seeing the American stance as contradictory, in light of its own nuclear arsenal.